 However, lack of oxygen is not the danger when sleeping in a closed car, but CO (carbon monoxide) in the exhaust is the real killer, causing many unfortunate deaths.
 No matter what type of car you have, the risk of CO poisoning is always present, especially when you sleep in the car.

-The scary thing is that CO is a colorless, odorless, and tasteless gas, so people cannot realize that they have inhaled this toxic gas until it is too late.
+The scary thing is that CO is a colorless, odorless, tasteless gas, so people cannot realize that they have inhaled this toxic gas until it is too late.
 When the amount of CO in the blood exceeds the safe level, people who inhale this gas may experience dizziness or temporary difficulty breathing.
 Once infected at high levels, death is inevitable.

 You should turn off the air conditioner when sleeping.

 Turning off the air conditioning in the car while sleeping will help avoid the risk of exhaust gas leaking from the exhaust pipe.
 This happens quite often in older cars.
 If the temperature difference between the outside and inside the car is too large, you can open the window to create a balance before thinking about starting the engine and turning on the air conditioning.
-With electric cars, turning on the air conditioning is quite safe due to the design of using only electricity, but you need to be careful to avoid draining the battery, making the car unable to move later.
+With electric cars, turning on the air conditioning is quite safe due to the design of only using electricity, but you need to pay attention to avoid draining the battery, making the car unable to move later.

-Avoid soundproofing and noise reduction for cars
+Avoid soundproofing and noise reduction for cars incorrectly

 Nowadays, it is not uncommon for car owners to spray undercoating or soundproofing their "beloved cars", but few people know how to do it properly.
-In reality, cars have many vents and designed gaps for water drainage, but most of these details will be blocked if the technician who applies/sprays soundproofing and soundproofing layers does not have high professional knowledge.
+In reality, cars have many vents and designed gaps for water drainage, but most of these details will be covered if the technician who applies/sprays soundproofing and soundproofing layers does not have high professional knowledge.

-Avoid sleeping in a car parked in a closed room.
+Avoid sleeping in a car parked in a closed room

 Pay attention to sleeping position